mit-teaching-systems-lab/unconscious-bias/README.md

 As we work to scale access to math, science, arts and engineering learning experiences to more students in the United States, we risk reproducing reproducing enrollment, retention and achievement patterns that do not reflect the whole of society.

-As we scale access to formal and informal educational opportunities to engage with computational thinking and computer science, there's an opportunity to spread values of equity and cultural competency in teaching that can help create an inclusive community.
-Since these issues of equity and diversity are similar in other fields like math, science and engineering more broadly, we'll also learn from and work with folks in other STEM fields.
+This is particularly important for new kinds of STEM opportunities like computational thinking and making.
+If we can grow these K12 communities around values like equity and cultural competency, we can create more inclusive communities.
+Since these issues of equity and diversity affect K12 math, science and engineering more broadly, there's a lot to learn from and share with folks in other STEM fields.

 Studies across a variety of fields from education, medicine, law enforcement, criminal justice, hiring, rental that people use race, ethnicity and gender in making key decisions that shape people's lives.
 Implicit bias in a promising line of research for understanding how this happens and how we can improve.

-## Gaps in enrollment, discipline and achievement
+## Gaps in enrollment, discipline and achievement in K12
 Black students are more than three times as likely to be suspended or expelled as their white peers ([Office for Civil Rights 2014](http://www2.ed.gov/about/offices/list/ocr/docs/crdc-discipline-snapshot.pdf)).
 This difference is visible even in preschool (see [Gilliam 2016](http://ziglercenter.yale.edu/publications/Preschool%20Implicit%20Bias%20Policy%20Brief_final_9_26_276766_5379.pdf)).

 > Black and Latino students are 38% of students in schools that offer Algebra